On the computational power of $C$-random strings: Correctness

 \section{Correctness}

 \begin{proof}[Proof of Theorem~\ref{main} ] By Lemma~\ref{univ} the decompressor $U$ is universal and as it was mentioned in the Introduction $\PP^{R_U} = \BP^{R_U}$.
-So, it is enough to show that the algorithm in the previous section with high probability output the correct answer.
+So, it is enough to show that the algorithm in the previous section outputs the correct answer with high probability.

 {\bf If $x$ halts.} We need to prove that for some $k$ and for random $A$ the event

 happens with high probability.